OpenHybridWeb/example-staticweb/restapi-sso/README.md

 Example of Hybrid Web with RESt API and SSO (Keycloak)

-REST API and Keycloak templates are stored in [drupal](components) and they need to be created manually or via argoCD.
+REST API and Keycloak templates are stored in [components](components) and they need to be created manually or via argoCD.

 ```shell
 kubectl -n restapi-sso-dev create -f components